Maria Eleonora of Brandenburg: Birth of Christina

-Widowhood
+Queen dowager

 During the next two years Gustavus Adolphus marched across a devastated Germany, conquering Pomerania and Mecklenburg.
 In early November 1632 he went to Erfurt to say goodbye to Maria Eleonora, who had been in Germany since the previous winter.
 In the Battle of Lützen, the 37-year-old Gustavus Adolphus was shot in the back.
 He fell and was dragged for some distance by his horse.
 He managed to free himself from the stirrup, but while lying on the ground "The Lion of the North" was killed by another shot through his head.
 By nightfall both armies were exhausted, but Bernard of Saxe-Weimar and the Swedes had captured all the Imperial artillery and were in possession of the key position.
 The king's body was found lying face downwards in the mud, plundered of everything but his shirt.

 Maria Eleonora was not included in the regency government during the minority of her daughter, as the council of the state did not consider her suitable as regent.
 The king had never actually left any instructions that she should not be included in the case of a minor regency, but they supported their grounds for excluding her by the claim that the late king had said to them that she should never be entrusted with matters of state, though he never left any papers to confirm this.
 When she was informed that the regency government had been formed in May 1633 and that she had been excluded from it, Maria Eleonora was reportedly offended, and pointed out that her late mother-in-law, Christina of Holstein-Gottorp, had served as regent during the minority of her late spouse.
 In reply, however, the representative of the regency council, Gabriel Gustafsson Oxenstierna, responded that her information of the regency of queen dowager Christina was highly exaggerated, and that Sweden actually had no tradition to include queen dowagers in minor regencies.
 This was in fact a lie: not only had the queen dowager Christina in fact been regent, but king Gustav I of Sweden had proclaimed his queen Margaret Leijonhufvud regent in case of a minor regency in 1544, and John III of Sweden had provided for such a regency for both his first queen, Catherine Jagiellon, as well as for his second, Gunilla Bielke.
 Maria Eleonora, however, accepted the response, and declared that she would satisfied to entrust politics to others and to be in control of the custody of her daughter.